mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Hubs and Authorities {#HubsAndAuthorities}

-In directed networks it is possible to calculate hub and authority scores to identify nodes that are characterized by high indegree and high outdegree in particular.
+In directed networks it is possible to calculate hub and authority scores to identify nodes that are characterized by high in-degree and high out-degree in particular.
 Because this is a measure that depends on direction it is only appropriate for directed network objects.
 If you run this function for an undirected network hub scores and authority scores will be identical.
 These functions can also be applied networks that are both directed and weighted.
 If you do not want all options printed you can use the atomic vector \$vector call as well.

 ```r